Difference Between Could and May

 The word could be used with the past particle, which is ‘may have’ when someone wants to suggest that something was possibly true when it happened.

-People most often use ‘may’ to ask or giving permission to someone from doing something.
+People most use ‘may’ to ask or give permission to someone to do something.

-People use it to ask something in the most polite way to interrupt someone from asking any question or telling what a person was going to say.
+People use it to ask something in the most polite way to interrupt someone from asking any question or telling what a person would say.

 Example-